Approximation theorems throughout Reverse Mathematics: Equivalences involving weak K onig's lemma

 Next, we briefly treat equivalences involving $\ACAo$ (and $\ATR_{0}$) and approximation theorems via Bernstein polynomials.
 Note that the functions $g, h$ in the second item of Theorem \ref{flank} can be discontinuous and recall the set from \eqref{BF}.
-For the final item, there are \emph{many} function classes between $BV$ and regulated, like the functions of bounded Waterman variation (see \cite{voordedorst}). \begin{thm}[$\RCAo$] The following are equivalent to $\ACA_{0}$ \begin{itemize} \item \(Jordan\) For continuous $f:[0,1]\di \R$ in $BV$, there are continuous and non-decreasing $g, h:[0,1]\di \R$ such that $f=g-h$. \item For continuous $f:[0,1]\di \R$ in $BV$, there are non-decreasing $g, h:[0,1]\di \R$ such that $f=g-h$ and $B_{g}=B_{h}=[0,1]$. \item For continuous $f:[0,1]\di \R$ in $BV$, there are non-decreasing $g, h:[0,1]\di \R$ such that $f=g-h$ and $B_{g}$ and $B_{h}$ are dense in $[0,1]$. \item For continuous $f:[0,1]\di \R$ in $BV$, there are non-decreasing $g, h:[0,1]\di \R$ such that $f=g-h$ and $B_{g}$ and $B_{h}$ have measure $1$. \item For continuous $f:[0,1]\di \R$ in $BV$, there are non-decreasing $g, h:[0,1]\di \R$ such that $f=g-h$ and $B_{g}$ and $B_{h}$ are non-enumerable. \end{itemize} \end{thm} \begin{proof} The equivalence between $\ACA_{0}$ and the first item is proved in \cite{nieyo} \emph{for RM-codes}.
+For the final item, there are \emph{many} function classes between $BV$ and regulated, like the functions of bounded Waterman variation (see \cite{voordedorst}). \begin{thm}[$\RCAo$] The following are equivalent to $\ACA_{0}$ \begin{enumerate} {\alph{enumi}} \item \(Jordan\) For continuous $f:[0,1]\di \R$ in $BV$, there are continuous and non-decreasing $g, h:[0,1]\di \R$ such that $f=g-h$. \item For continuous $f:[0,1]\di \R$ in $BV$, there are non-decreasing $g, h:[0,1]\di \R$ such that $f=g-h$ and $B_{g}=B_{h}=[0,1]$. \item For continuous $f:[0,1]\di \R$ in $BV$, there are non-decreasing $g, h:[0,1]\di \R$ such that $f=g-h$ and $B_{g}$ and $B_{h}$ are dense in $[0,1]$. \item For continuous $f:[0,1]\di \R$ in $BV$, there are non-decreasing $g, h:[0,1]\di \R$ such that $f=g-h$ and $B_{g}$ and $B_{h}$ have measure $1$. \item For continuous $f:[0,1]\di \R$ in $BV$, there are non-decreasing $g, h:[0,1]\di \R$ such that $f=g-h$ and $B_{g}$ and $B_{h}$ are non-enumerable. \end{enumerate} \end{thm} \begin{proof} The equivalence between $\ACA_{0}$ and item \eqref{va} is proved in \cite{nieyo} \emph{for RM-codes}.
 Now, RM-codes for continuous functions denote third-order functions by \cite{dagsamXIV}*{Theorem 2.2}, working in $\RCAo$.
 Moreover, a continuous and non-decreasing function on $[0,1]$ is determined by the function values on $[0,1]\cap \Q$, i.e.\ one readily obtains an RM-code for such functions in $\RCAo$.
-In this way, the first item is equivalent to $\ACA_{0}$ as well.
-The second item follows from the first item by Theorem~\ref{echtdecrux}.
-To show that the second item implies the first one, invoke the law of excluded middle as in $(\exists^{2})\vee \neg(\exists^{2})$.
-In case $(\exists^{2})$ holds, $\ACA_{0}$ and the first item are immediate.
-In case $\neg(\exists^{2})$ holds, all functions on $\R$ are continuous (\cite{kohlenbach2}*{Prop.~3.12}) and the first item trivially follows from the second one.
+In this way, item \eqref{va} is equivalent to $\ACA_{0}$ as well.
+Item \eqref{vb} follows from item \eqref{va} by Theorem~\ref{echtdecrux}.
+To show that item \eqref{vb} implies item \eqref{itema}, invoke the law of excluded middle as in $(\exists^{2})\vee \neg(\exists^{2})$.
+In case $(\exists^{2})$ holds, $\ACA_{0}$ and item \eqref{va} is immediate.
+In case $\neg(\exists^{2})$ holds, all functions on $\R$ are continuous (\cite{kohlenbach2}*{Prop.~3.12}) and item \eqref{va} trivially follows from item \eqref{vb}.
 The other items are treated in (exactly) the same way. \end{proof} We could also generalise Theorem \ref{flank} using \emph{pseudo-monotonicity} (\cite{voordedorst}*{Def.~1.14}), originally introduced by Josephy (\cite{josi}) as the largest class such that composition with $BV$ maps to $BV$.
 The RM of $\ATR_{0}$ as in \cite{dagsamXIV}*{Theorem 2.25} includes the Jordan decomposition theorem restricted to $BV$-functions with an \emph{arithmetical} graph.
 One readily shows that $\ATR_{0}$ is equivalent to the third-to-fifth items in Theorem~\ref{flank} with `continuous' removed and restricted to `arithmetical $f:[0,1]\di \R$'.